 Our business is subject to fluctuations in quarterly sales and profits.
 These fluctuations are primarily attributable to increased sales and higher operating income in the holiday seasons occurring in different quarters from year to year.
-Thus, for example, in our "Naaman", "Vardinon" and "Sheshet" chains increased sales attributable to Passover, which occurs in either March or April, may be realized in either the first or the second quarter, and sales attributable to the Jewish New Year, which occurs in either September or October, may be realized in our financial reports in either the third or the fourth quarter.
-In our "Kfar Hasha'ashuim" chain, increased sales are generally attributable to Purim, which occurs in March, and to the "Back-to-School" season in August.
+Thus, for example, in our "Naaman" and "Vardinon" chains increased sales attributable to Passover, which occurs in either March or April, may be realized in either the first or the second quarter, and sales attributable to the Jewish New Year, which occurs in either September or October, may be realized in our financial reports in either the third or the fourth quarter.
 Generally, purchases for a particular holiday occur during the two-week period prior to the commencement of that holiday.
 However, the timing of the holidays does not affect our semiannual results.